-The Master of Public Health degree is a 45-credit-hour program that may be completed on campus or online.
+The Master of Public Health (MPH) degree is a 45-credit-hour program that may be completed on campus or online.
 You will select from one of two emphasis areas.

-The Health Promotion and Policy emphasis combines a thorough knowledge of behavior change theory and program planning and evaluation with valuable knowledge of how policy decisions are influenced and made.
-Particularly attractive to students with undergraduate degrees in psychology, social work, political science, communications and other related fields.
+The Health Promotion and Policy (HPP) emphasis combines a thorough knowledge of behavior change theory and program planning and evaluation with valuable knowledge of how policy decisions are influenced and made.
+This emphasis is particularly attractive to students with undergraduate degrees in psychology, social work, political science, communications and other related fields.

 Message from our emphasis area director, Dr. Brian Houston.

-Students in the Veterinary Public Health emphasis area receive training in zoonotic disease prevention, food safety and other emerging issues in animal and human health.
-An ideal complement for an undergraduate degree in animal science, biology or related fields.
+Students in the Veterinary Public Health (VPH) emphasis area receive training in zoonotic disease prevention, food safety and other emerging issues in animal and human health.
+This is an ideal complement for an undergraduate degree in animal science, biology or related fields.
 This program is offered in person only.

 Want to know more about Veterinary Public Health emphasis?
 Check out these videos.